 It may not be the cheapest tool you’ll ever buy, but if there’s room in your budget for one, they are worth their weight in gold!

-If you want to know which nibblers you should consider buying, we’ve got a helpful article for you on those as well!
+If you want to know which nibblers you should consider buying, we’ve got a helpful article for you to choose form as well!

 Like the speed square and soapstone, a good metal file is another tool you will likely use on every welding project.